Nick Pratto Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.30 team ERA ranks 17th across all MLB pitching staffs.
+- The Marlins have a 4.33 team ERA that ranks 17th among all MLB pitching staffs.

-- The Marlins rank 13th in baseball in home runs given up (64 total, 1.1 per game).
+- Marlins pitchers combine to rank 13th in baseball in home runs allowed (65 total, 1.1 per game).

-- Garrett gets the start for the Marlins, his 11th of the season.
-He is 1-2 with a 4.22 ERA and 54 strikeouts in 53 1/3 innings pitched.

-- His most recent time out was on Wednesday against the San Diego Padres, when the lefty threw 5 1/3 innings, surrendering one earned run while giving up two hits.
+- His last time out came on Thursday against the San Diego Padres, when the lefty tossed 5 1/3 innings, surrendering five earned runs while allowing four hits.

-- The 25-year-old has amassed an ERA of 4.22, with 9.1 strikeouts per nine innings, in 11 games this season.
-Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.